Police investigating violent crash in Lawrence that left woman dead, 4 seriously injured

 Emergency crews responding to a reported crash at the intersection of Winthrop Avenue and South Union Street around 12:30 a.m. found two totaled vehicles and debris and glass scattered across the roadway.

-Her 20-year-old passenger was transported to Lawrence General Hospital with serious injuries and remains there in critical condition.
+The 20-year-old driver was transported to Lawrence General Hospital with serious injuries and remains there in critical condition.

 There has been no information released about the driver of the other car nor his two passengers except that they are all male and still alive, according to the Essex District Attorney’s Office.